mjevange/updatepsu/README.md

 - Checks for existance of install directory
 - Checks is install directory is empty
 - Checks with user before clearing install directory

+# Planned
+- Add logic to check if user is already on latest version
+- Add option to overwrite, rather than clear install dir (maybe not nessecaery since configs live elsewhere)

 # Requirements
 - Install lynx package